FourierDrive/Repo/docs/storage/sd/features.md

 # Features

-SD cards are widely used in digital equipment, storage expansion, and information exchange scenarios due to their compact convenience, large capacity, and high-speed transmission:
+SD cards are widely used in digital equipment, storage expansion, and information exchange scenarios due to their compact convenience, large capacity, and high-speed transmission.

 ## Convenience